xmos/lib_xua/lib_xua/doc/rst/arch.rst

      enumeration and control of the device including DFU related requests.
  * - Endpoint buffer
    - Buffers endpoint data packets to and from the host.
 Manages delivery of audio packets between the endpoint buffer component and the audio components.
-It can also handle volume control processing.Note, this currently utlises two cores
+It can also handle volume control processing.
+Note, this currently utilises two cores
  * - AudioHub
    - Handles audio I/O over I2S and manages audio data to/from other digital audio I/O components.